-Adam Keats, John Buse and Aruna Prabhala; Dean Wallraff for Plaintiffs and Appellants Friends of the Santa Clara River, Santa Clarita Organization for Planning and the Environment, and Center for Biological Diversity.
+Adam Keats, John Buse and Aruna Prabhala; Dean Wallraff for Plaintiffs and Appellants California Native

+Plant Society, Friends of the Sara Clara River, Santa Clarita Organization for Planning and the Environment, and Center for Biological Diversity.

-Jason Weiner and Christina Snider for Plaintiffs and Appellants Wishtoyo Foundation and its Ventura Coastkeeper Program.
+Jason Weiner for Plaintiffs and Appellants Wishtoyo Foundation and its Ventura Coastkeeper Program.

-Office of the County Counsel, Mark J. Saladino, County Counsel and Joseph M. Nicchitta, Deputy County Counsel for Defendant and Respondent The County of Los Angeles and its Board of Supervisors.
+Mary C. Wickham, County Counsel, Lawrence L. Hafetz, Assistant County Counsel and Joseph M. Nicchitta, Deputy County Counsel for Defendants and Respondents The County of Los Angeles and its Board of Supervisors.

-Gatzke Dillon & Balance and Mark J. Dillon and David P. Hubbarb; Nielsen Merksamer Parinello Gross & Leoni and Arthur G. Scotland; Morrison & Foerster and Miriam A. Vogel for Real Party in Interest and Respondent The Newhall Land and Farming Company.
+Gatzke Dillon & Ballance, Mark J. Dillon and David P. Hubbard; Nielsen Merksamer Parinello Gross & Leoni and Arthur G. Scotland; Morrison & Foerster and Miriam A. Vogel for Real Party in Interest and Respondent The Newhall Land and Farming Company.

-This is an appeal from the February 26, 2014 judgment denying the first amended mandate petition and declaratory and injunctive relief complaint of plaintiffs: Friends of the Santa Clara River; Santa Clarita Organization for Planning and the Environment; Center for Biological Diversity; and Wishtoyo Foundation and its Ventura CoastKeeper Program.
-Defendants are the County of Los Angeles (the county) and its Board of Supervisors (supervisors board) and the real party in interest is Newhall Land and Farming Company (the developer).
-This appeal involves one of the five villages where residential and commercial development are to occur as part of the Newhall Ranch Specific Plan.
+This an appeal from a June 9, 2014 judgment by plaintiffs: California Native Plant Society; Friends of the Santa Clara River; Center for Biological Diversity; Santa Clarita Organization for Planning and the Environment; and Wishtoyo Foundation and its Ventura Coastkeeper Program.
+Defendants are the County of Los Angeles (the county) and its Board of Supervisors (supervisors board).
+The real party in interest is The Newhall Land and Farming Company (the developer).
+At issue are environmental approvals of the developer's Mission Village Project located in an unincorporated portion of the county.
 We conclude the February 26, 2014 judgment must be affirmed except as to the discussion concerning greenhouse gas emissions.
 Upon remittitur issuance, the trial court is to issue a writ of mandate pursuant to Public Resources $Code^1$ section 21168.9.